Open Access

 Inspired by these works, in this paper, we construct three classes of Clifford subsystem MDS codes based on linear codes, which have parameters as follows:

 We conclude this introduction with a description of each section in this paper.
 Section 1 revisits the fundamentals and results of linear codes and subsystem codes.
-In Section 2 details, we construct three classes of Clifford subsystem MDS codes using Reed-Solomon codes and extended generalized Reed-Solomon codes over Fq.
+In Section 2 details, we construct three classes of Clifford subsystem MDS codes using Reed-Solomon codes and extended generalized Reed-Solomon codes over FqMathematical equation.
 In Section 3, we compare the Clifford subsystem codes and give a summary of this work.

 1 Preliminaries